VU-DETAIL/MoleHD/README.md

 ```

 ## Using Smiles-PE Pre-Trained Data
+Although MoleHD supports Smiles-PE, it does not necessarily require it.
 Should you wish to use Smiles-PE pretrained data for tokenization/encoding, you need to download the [pre-trained file] (https://github.com/XinhaoLi74/SmilesPE/blob/master/SPE_ChEMBL.txt) and put it in "./data/"